ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 .. tab-set::

-    .. tab-item:: Subclass DL-backend's base and add APIs
+    .. tab-item:: Subclass `TorchRLModule` and add APIs

-        The simplest way to write your own custom RLModule and use it alongside an Algorithm is to subclass from the DL-backend specific base, for example :py:class:`~ray.rllib.core.rl_module.torch.torch_rl_module.TorchRLModule`.
+        The simplest way to write your own custom RLModule and use it alongside an Algorithm is to subclass :py:class:`~ray.rllib.core.rl_module.torch.torch_rl_module.TorchRLModule`,
+        implement your child class' `setup` and `_forward_...` methods, and then add those RLModule APIs that your algorithm of choice requires.

+        For example: